Wah-Sut

-Another religious symbol found during the Middle Kingdom are the magic wands.
-These wands are decorated with divine images and often hieroglyphs.
-These wands represent the same as the scarab amulets, the solar cycle and symbolize rebirth.
-They have been found to be most used in childbirth rituals to protect the child and bring them into life healthy.
-They were then buried in the tombs of their female owners.
-Along with the magic wands, birth bricks were known to be used as well.
-They were similar to wands magically, but they were physically used during labor to make it easier for the women and to protect the baby.
-The combination of these physical aspects and some of the spells found textually lead to the understanding of Middle Kingdom rituals surrounding birth.

-The complex at South Abydos shows the complexity of the cultural changes happening that define the Middle Kingdom.
-As a Middle Kingdom government-built town, Wah-Sut was laid orthogonally on the cubit system.
-Both the town and the Mortuary Temple were made of the same mud-bricks, which shows that they were built at the same time and created for each other.

-The town is mentioned several times in Egyptian texts.
-It appears with the full name of a Middle Kingdom papyrus found in Ramesseum.
-It is also mentioned in the Papyrus Brooklyn 35.1446, that dates to the Thirteenth Dynasty.
-Wahsut appears in a list of towns in the tomb of the New Kingdom vizier Rekhmire.

 Archaeology

 In 1901–1902, Charles Trick Currelly, Arthur E. P. Weigall, Ayrton and Flinders Petrie found Senusret III's temple and tomb.
 Their first season in South Abydos, they discovered the hidden tomb and a temple on the edge of the cultivation that is on axis.
 They excavated the surrounding necropolis, including the royal tombs S9 and S10.

 The next archeologist to work at South Abydos came in 1994.
 Josef Wegner, working under David O. Conner, began his fieldwork in South Abydos in 1991.
 In 1994, he discovered part of the town at South Abydos.
 Ever since, he has been working on the town and mortuary temple, which later came to be known as Wah-Sut.